braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ### Bounces and invalid emails

-Hard bounces can happen if the email is invalid or doesn't exist.
-In this case, Braze will mark the user's email address as invalid and will not attempt to send any further emails to that email address.
+{% multi_lang_include metrics.md metric='Hard Bounce' %} {% multi_lang_include metrics.md metric='Soft Bounce' %}

 If that user changes their email address, then we will resume sending emails to them since their new email may be valid.
 Soft bounces are automatically retried for 72 hours.

 ### Updating email subscription states